skranz/RTutorSAGI/README.md

 ## Security

 For security reasons the functions described below don't evaluate the code that students have submitted.
 For grading they rely on the statistics created on students' computers when `make.submission` was called.
 Nevertheless, the submission files from all students are loaded.
 While I don't know how (and did not find any specific warnings on Google) this potentially may open some attack vector.
+Also you may manually run students' code when improving your problem set and may overlook some code with undesired consequences.

-To be on the safe side, you can analyse the submissions inside an [RStudio docker container](https://hub.docker.com/r/rocker/rstudio/) with restricted permissions.
+For better security, you can analyse the submissions inside an [RStudio docker container](https://hub.docker.com/r/rocker/rstudio/) with restricted permissions.

 ## Installation